small-tech/site.js/README.md

 If you specify the `--global` flag, globally-trusted Let’s Encrypt TLS certificates are automatically provisioned for you using ACME TLS the first time you hit your hostname.
 The hostname for the certificates is automatically set from the hostname of your system (and the _www._ subdomain is also automatically provisioned).

+### Custom error pages

+You can specify a custom error page for 404 (not found) and 500 (internal server error) errors.
+To do so, create a folder with the status code you want off of the root of your web content (i.e., `/404` and/or `/500`) and place at least an `index.html` file in the folder.
+You can also, optionally, put any assets you want to display on your error pages into those folders and load them in via relative URLs.
+Your custom error pages will be served with the proper error code and at the URL that was being accessed.

+If you do not create custom error pages, the built-in default error pages will be displayed for 404 and 500 errors.

 ### API

 Indie Web Server’s `createServer` method behaves like the built-in _https_ module’s `createServer` function.
 Anywhere you use `require('https').createServer`, you can simply replace it with `require('@ind.ie/web-server').createServer`.